ricohapi/theta-plugin-camera-api-sample/README.md

 * minSdkVersion 25
 * targetSdkVersion 25

+#### Operating System

+* Windows 10 Version 1709
+* macOS High Sierra ver.10.13

+<a name="branches"></a>
+## Branches of GitHub
+There are two branches on GitHub.
+One is master branch for still capture and the other is video branch for video recording.

 <a name="started"></a>
 ## Getting Started

 0. Open Vysor chrome app to see desktop of the camera.
-1. Initial setting
+1. Initial setting for debugging

-    At the 1st time to use this app after install, app need to be taken permissions to use camera and storage.
+    At the first time to use this app, app need to be taken permissions to use camera and storage.
     Settings → Apps → PluginSample → Permissions →
       “Camera” and “Storage” to be checked (turn ON).
-    (We are considering to remove this process for publication.)

 2. Boot PluginSample app
     (Ignore button on GUI)
-3. Press shutter button
+3. Press shutter button to take a photo/video
-    (No sounds, but captured.)
 4. Get and check JPEG by adb
     "adb pull /sdcard/DCIM/plugin.jpg"